NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ### Layers
 Many different kinds of layers are supported in clause `layer`, which are categorized into data, dense layers, and sparse layers (embeddings).

-#### Data:
+#### Data
+`Data` is considered as the first layer in a JSON config file.
+So following layers can access its dense and sparse inputs with their specified names.
+##### Norm Format
 Data set in the `Norm` format (default) is consistent with the previous version.
-The properties include file name of training and testing (evaluation) set, maximum elements (key) in a sample, and label dimensions like Fig. 7 (a).
+Its properties include the file name of training and testing (evaluation) set, maximum elements (key) in a sample, and the label dimensions like Fig. 7 (a).
-* From v2.1, `Data` will be one of the layers in the layers list.
-So that the name of dense input and sparse input can be referenced in the following layers.

 * All the nodes will share the same file list in training.
 * `dense` and `sparse` should be configured (dense_dim should be 0 if no dense feature is involved), where `dense` refers to the dense input and `sparse` refers to the `sparse` input. `sparse` should be an array here, since we support multiple `embedding` and each one requires a `sparse` input.
 * The `type` of sparse input should be consistent with the following Embeddings.